 Miracle-Gro's Complete Guide to Orchids, Ned Nash, Steve Frowine, Meredith Books, 2008.

 Orchids for Dummies, Steven A. Frowine, Wiley Publishing, 2005.

-Online - Many websites have good information and/or videos on repotting and many other aspects of orchid growing.
+Online - Many websites have good information and/or videos on repotting and many other aspects of orchid growing and some have orchid supplies.
 These are a few good ones: